NZ - Gulf Cooperation Council FTA

 New Zealand and the GCC are a natural fit when it comes to trade.

 GCC is New Zealand’s eighth largest trading partner (with the UAE and Saudi Arabia being the key markets).
-For the year ending September 2015, New Zealand goods and services exports to the GCC totalled NZ$2 billion and total bilateral trade between the GCC and New Zealand totalled NZ$4.1 billion.
+In 2017, New Zealand goods and services exports to the GCC totalled NZ$1.98 billion and total two-way trade was worth NZ$4.66 billion.
+The GCC countries are our seventh largest export destination.

 The Gulf Cooperation Council (GCC) is made up of Saudi Arabia, United Arab Emirates, Qatar, Kuwait, Oman, and Bahrain.